STG-7/CSP-FastPages/_posts/2023-06-07-notmfinal.md

 It is a variation of GeoGuesser, with the exception that it displays images of locations all throughout the DNHS campus.

+Furthermore, the implementation of backend functionalities, such as data storage and retrieval, demonstrates their proficiency in handling complex data structures and algorithms.
+The efficient and scalable architecture they  employed ensures smooth gameplay and seamless transitions, highlighting their expertise in backend development.

 ![]({{site.baseurl}}/images/natmpic3.png "Picture 3")